conda-forge/root-feedstock/README.md

 The ROOT package will prepare the required compilers (see below).
 Everything in Conda is symlinked into `$CONDA_PREFIX` if you build things by hand; tools like CMake should find it automatically.
 The `thisroot.*` scripts should not be used.
 Graphics, `rootbrowse`, etc. all should work.
+OpenGL is enabled.

+There is also a `root_base` package, with minimal dependecies, that libraries should dependend on this to avoid having a runtime dependency on the `compilers` package.
+In most cases users should use the `root` package directly.

 Linux
 -----